 - Unlikely to see any event rumours until August 2018

 - An educated guess would be around 11 September 2018

-We might see a successor to the iPhone SE, the smaller iPhone, in March or April 2018, but we won't see the iPhone 9 or a successor to the iPhone X until September 2018.
+We might see a successor to the iPhone SE, the smaller iPhone in the middle of 2018, but we won't see the iPhone 9 or a successor to the iPhone X until September 2018.

 Traditionally, Apple has held its September events within the first couple of weeks of the month and usually on a Tuesday, with pre-orders for the devices they announce starting on the Friday of the same week.